podhrmic/OptimumLap-VMS/README.md

 http://vms.groups.pdx.edu

-OptimumLap simulation package for Viking Motorsports Electric Vehicle
+OptimumLap simulation package for Viking Motorsports Electric Vehicle.
+OptimumLap is free, and can be downloaded here: http://www.optimumg.com/software/optimumlap/

 For an introduction into the package and **current simulation results** have a look at `OptimumLap for EV.pdf` slideshow at https://github.com/podhrmic/OptimumLap-VMS/blob/master/OptimumLap%20for%20EV.pdf